$0 Nunavut Homeschool Quick-Start Checklist

 Teaching methods.
 Describe how you will instruct your child.
 Will you use direct instruction, self-directed learning, project-based learning, or a combination?
 This section does not need to be exhaustive — a paragraph or two per subject area is sufficient — but it should demonstrate that you have a real plan, not just materials.

 Assessment and progress monitoring.
 Explain how you will track and document your child's learning throughout the year.
-Work samples, tests, portfolios, reading logs, project documentation — describe what you will collect and how you will organize it for the bi-annual principal meetings.
+Work samples, assessment evidence, portfolios, reading logs, project documentation — describe what you will collect and how you will organize it for the twice-yearly principal meetings.

 IQ integration.
 This is the section that most parents find hardest to write, particularly non-Inuit families and transient workers new to the territory.
 The eight principles of Inuit Qaujimajatuqangit — including respect for relationships and community, skill development through practice and mentorship, resourcefulness, and care for the land and environment — do not require you to overhaul your curriculum.
 They require you to show how your approach to home education reflects these values.
 A program that includes land-based science, emphasizes skill mastery through practice rather than test scores alone, and builds in community engagement can address IQ authentically without dismantling an otherwise standard curriculum plan.